altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/gsrd_zephyr/ug-zgsrd-agx5e-premium.md

 1\.
 Download prebuilt binaries and create jic file.
 This example uses as reference the **CLI** application, but the **hello world application** could be excercised in the same way.

-<span style="color: red;">NOTE:  At the moment of creating this page, the .jic file for the prebuild applications was not included in the officila binaries release page, so in the example below we are using an alternate location in the meantime these binaries are uploaded.
+<span style="color: red;">NOTE:  At the moment of creating this page, the .jic file for the prebuild applications was not included in the official binaries release page, so in the example below we are using an alternate location in the meantime these binaries are uploaded.
 The temporary location of the page is https://www.rocketboards.org/foswiki/Projects/ZephyrPrebuildBinaries </span>.
 The .jic files were generated from the current available binaries from the official page following the instuctions at [Creating Boot Images](#Creating Boot Images) section.

 ```bash
 mkdir agilex5_zgsrd